hdzz/rpc/README.md

     - [ ] `chainl1`;
     - [ ] `chainr`
     - [ ] `chainr1`
+- [x] Convert to continuation passing style for combinators to remove incidental structure in parsing (this will drastically alter much of the code, so it's currently being developed on branch `continuations`).
 - [x] Better parser descriptions for constructing failure messages.
 - [ ] Add infrastructure for error recovery.
 - [x] Add infrastructure for creating ASTs from parse trees.